UMRHELab/DIYgm/README.md

 2. crontab should ask you which text editor you want to use, you want to choose "nano" which is most commonly option 2.
 (Tip: Crontab will also draw an arrow to it telling you it's the easiest)

-3. you should be in a text editor now, you'll want to use your arrow keys to scroll down to the first empty line past the `#`
+3. you should be in a text editor now, you'll want to use your arrow keys to scroll down to the first empty line past the _#_'s

 4. When in the empty line type: `@reboot /startup.sh`